Twoloud

 Twoloud, formerly stylized as twoloud, now stylized as TWOLOUD, is the name of a German DJ musical project consisting of members Manuel Reuter (also known as Manian), Alexander Thomas (Alex Castle) along with Dennis Nicholls (aka D-Style).
 The project was founded in 2013 and are active mainly in the genres of progressive house and big room house.
 Although the project's anonymity has been revealed in mid-2014, the musicians were asking to be judged only by their music, not faces.

 The style of TWOLOUD is unique, with the lead sound of the song "Greatest DJ", for example, being strongly linked to that of duo Showtek.
 Similar comparisons were given to the songs "Drop It Like This", which contains influences by Tujamo, and "I'm Alive" resembling the sound of Canadian duo DVBBS.
+Their debut song "Big Bang" has a sound connected to Martin Garrix.

 For a long time, the members of TWOLOUD remained anonymous.
 In their live performances they appeared in ninja costumes and on their album covers they had never been seen.
 For a long time TWOLOUD was suspected to be a joint project of the Dutch DJs Hardwell and Tiësto.
 Their anonymity was an advantage to lesser-known artists, who would often announce that they were TWOLOUD.
 However, in mid-2014, it was announced that TWOLOUD was a project of the two German DJs Manian and D-Style.
 This was due to pictures the duo was on and the fact that they were credited on their songs.